LKremer/scbs/docs/tutorial.md

 1       100051671       100051671       0.000000        0       2
 ```

-You need one of these files per cell.
+You should have one of these files per cell.

 The columns denote the chromosome name, the start and end coordinates of the methylation site (identical in this case), the observed percentage of methylation (typically 0% or 100% in single-cell data), the number of reads that are methylated at that site, and the number of unmethylated reads.
 If you did not use Bismark and your files have a slightly different format, don't worry.